-If an employee is required to give evidence as a witness in Court it is important to understand how that time off work should be accounted for.
+If an employee is required to give evidence as a witness in any type of Court or tribunal, whether as a prosecution witness, defence witness or even giving expert evidence, it is important to understand how that time off work should be accounted for.

 The notice given to a witness, in either circumstance, can vary from a couple of weeks to only a few days.
 It is also possible that the date is postponed or cancelled any time leading up to the planned date, and even on the day itself.